Managing Secrets

 secrets:

-# Expose the secret as an environment variable
+envVar: PARTNER_API_KEY # Expose as this environment variable

 Step 5: Commit, Review, and Merge